Rose Leiman Goldemberg

-Rose Leiman Goldemberg (born May 17, 1928) is an American playwright, screenwriter, poet, and author of fiction and non-fiction books and stories.
+Rose Marion Leiman Goldemberg (May 17, 1928 – July 21, 2025) was an American playwright, screenwriter, poet and author of fiction and non-fiction books and stories.

 Goldemberg's Letters Home, about the life of Sylvia Plath and her mother, has been translated into numerous languages and been honored all over the world.
 Like Letters Home, Goldemberg's plays frequently incorporate biographical material, as with Sophie (1987), about entertainer Sophie Tucker; and Picon Pie (2004), about Yiddish theater actress Molly Picon.
-Her plays have been produced widely Off-Broadway, in venues throughout the United States, and internationally.
+Her plays have been produced widely off-Broadway, in venues throughout the United States, and internationally.

-Goldemberg's most prominent work on TV was The Burning Bed (1984), a television movie based on the true story of a survivor of domestic violence, played by Farrah Fawcett.
+Goldemberg's most prominent work for television was The Burning Bed (1984), a TV movie based on the true story of a survivor of domestic violence, played by Farrah Fawcett.
 Another well-known television movie written by Goldemberg, Stone Pillow (1985), starred Lucille Ball as a homeless woman.
 Other screenplays written by Goldemberg include Land of Hope (1976), and Mother and Daughter: The Loving War (1980).
 Goldemberg was more involved with the production and filming of television movies, mini-series, and shows than is typical for screenwriters, making cast recommendations and visiting the sets.
 Most of her screenplays are dramas.

-Goldemberg has also taught the subjects of English and Theater at The City College of New York and Fairleigh Dickinson University.
-She is a published author of such books as Adios, Hollywood and Antique Jewelry: A Practical & Passionate Guide.
-She is also an award-winning poet and author of short stories.
+Goldemberg also taught the subjects of English and Theater at the City College of New York and Fairleigh Dickinson University.
+She was a published author of such books as Adios, Hollywood and Antique Jewelry: A Practical & Passionate Guide.
+She was also an award-winning poet and author of short stories.

 Early years

-Goldemberg was born in 1928 in the Port Richmond neighborhood of Staten Island, New York.
+Rose Leiman was born on May 17, 1928 in the Port Richmond neighborhood of Staten Island, New York.
 She started writing at the age of five, and entered Brooklyn College in 1944 at the age of 16.
 After receiving her BA (magna cum laude) from Brooklyn College, she attended Ohio State University on a teaching assistantship and received her MA.
-Upon graduating she started working at the newly formed TV Guide Magazine, where she reviewed TV scripts and wrote plot summaries.
+Upon graduating she started working at the newly formed TV Guide, where she reviewed TV scripts and wrote plot summaries.
 It was there that she decided to become a screenwriter.
-She studied at the American Theatre Wing and Columbia University, and has studied under Lee Strasberg and Ira Cirker.
+She studied at the American Theatre Wing and Columbia University, and studied under Lee Strasberg and Ira Cirker.
 She began her screenwriting career by writing religious TV scripts for Pamela Ilott at CBS.